RomanLut/hx-esp32-cam-fpv/README.md

 Image looks Ok on 7” screen, but not more.

 Let’s say honest: we expect at least HD resolution from the digital fpv system.
 All in all, **esp32-cam-fpv** competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
-It looses even against good analog system.
+It looses even against best analog system.

 Compared to analog AIO camera, **hx-esp32-cam-fpv** offers for the same price:
  - air unit and ground station video recording